patrickoser/social-app/README.md

     Need to check if the singup/login, and google sign up, functionality works as intended.

-    Add ability to logout.

-    Add google icon for google sign in.

     Have firebase check if the email used during sign up is already assigned to an account.
 Should check if user is